8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220315/content.md

 The first table is related to the 401k.
 I track how much is contributed based on the percent I've set and the total contributed for the year.
 I adjust the number of paychecks I have remaining for the year with each contribution and this table tells me how likely I am to get close to the annual contribution limit in order to maximize my employer's contribution.

 The second table is mainly for those times during the year where I put in extra.
 It looks at the value of each index fund and ETF.
 I enter the current value, the 52 week high, and the 52 week low.
 I derive the average from those two numbers and get a percent difference for the current value compared to the high, low, and average.
-Because I'm in accumulation mode, if a particular holding is down, I'll put the money toward that, which means I'm buying low (at least compared to the value of the holding itself over the last year, without consideration for the asset allocation of my portfolio).
+Because I'm in accumulation mode, if a particular holding is down, I'll put the money toward that, which means I'm buying low (at least compared to the value of the holding itself over the last 52weeks, without consideration for the asset allocation of my portfolio).

 The third table is similar to the second only it tracks things based on what I actually paid for each holding on a given day.
 So, the low and high here is the lowest I paid since I started tracking.